selfer-one/sumec/README.md

-Simple python autoscaler for RabbitMQ workers using supervisor
+Simple python autoscaler for RabbitMQ workers using supervisor.

+With dashboard.